smrealms/smr/documentation/readme.txt

 	Never use the <a href=''></a> to create a link in SMR!
 	SEARCH YOUR FILES FOR 'HREF'!
 If you get a result you made something wrong and didn't follow this guide!
-	I've created a functionality to transport information from one page to another pager safely through database.
+	I've created a functionality to transport information from one page to another page safely through the database.
 To use this functionality you must proceed the following guideline.
 To transport any variables between pages you must create a container object.
 	This object is an error that must have at least one element with the URL of the calling page.
 First of all you have to create a new container array.
 NEVER reuse an old container